SumitM0432/INF6027-Introduction-to-Data-Science/README.md

 ```
 Plots Folder: Plots saved from EDA and training and evaluation of the model

-RData Folder: Save the RData generated from running the script
+RData Folder: Saves the RData generated from running the scripts

 Trained_Models Folder: Saves the Trained Models for later usage
 ```